-The Group's existing contracts with MNOs expire in January 2031 with Bouygues Telecom, January 2031 with SFR (with a potential five-year extension option), in July 2031 with Free and December 2032 with Orange.
+The Group's existing contracts with MNOs expire in July 2031 with Free, in December 2032 with Orange and December 2035 with Bouygues Telecom, and December 2035 with SFR.

-As a result of such contracts, as at 31 December 2022, the Group benefited from a backlog in the amount of €2,397 million, or 5.5 times revenue from Telecom Infrastructure services for the twelve-month period ended 31 December 2022.
+As a result of such contracts, as at 31 December 2023, the Group benefited from a backlog in the amount of €3,778 million (€4,067 million, as at 30 June 2024), or 7.6 times revenue from Telecom Infrastructure services for the twelve-month period ended 31 December 2023.
 The amount of the backlog is not necessarily indicative of future revenue or earnings.
 Although the backlog reflects business that is considered to be firm, cancellations or scope adjustments may occur.

-For the year ended 31 December 2022, the four French MNOs accounted for 79 per cent. of Telecom Infrastructure revenue and during the same period, also at a Group level, there is no single Telecom Infrastructure customer that represent more than 16 per cent. of the Group's total revenue.
+For the year ended 31 December 2023, the four French MNOs accounted for 84 per cent. of Telecom Infrastructure revenue and during the same period, also at a Group level, there is no single Telecom Infrastructure customer that represent more than 20 per cent. of the Group's total revenue (excluding revenue contribution of Asset held for sale according to IFRS 5).

-2.3 Broadcasting
+2.3 Broadcasting and Networks

 As further specified below, the Group is the leading provider of Digital Terrestrial Television ("DTT") and radio broadcasting services in France.
 Its Broadcasting businesses include the distribution and transmission of signals for digital terrestrial television channels and analogue and digital radio channels.
 The Group also provides complementary services such as satellite uplink to television channels and signal multiplexing.
-Broadcasting revenue amounted to €273.3 million, representing 35.5 per cent. of revenue, for the twelve-month period ended 31 December 2022.
+Broadcasting revenue amounted to €271.9 million, representing 35 per cent. of revenue (including IFRS 5, i.e., excluding Fibre activities), for the twelve-month period ended 31 December 2023 (€139.5 million for the six-month period ended 30 June 2024, representing 36 per cent. of revenue).